 Three periods a week.
 Credit, three semester hours.
 Alternates with English 323.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 322. EIGHTEENTH CENTURY LITERATURE.

 Poetry and prose of the eighteenth century, with emphasis upon the Neo-classic writers and the forerunners of the Romantic Movement.